Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Library Methods.md

 ```

 ### string.gmatch(str:String, pattern:String)
 Works exactly the same as `string.match()` function, but it <ins>returns several matching patterns</ins> that it could find in a generic `for` loop.
-If not used inside of that loop, it will return a <ins>function with the first matching pattern value</ins>.
+If not used inside of that loop; Will print a <ins>function with the first matching pattern value</ins>.

 - `str` - The string variable to be matched.
 - `pattern` - The specified string pattern for the string to be match.